 DJ Mountain Bike $ 1899 CDN

-Selected Vendors in BC or online who have some bikes in the reviews or reviewed.
+Selected Vendors who have some bikes in the reviews and some bikes not reviewed.

 Canadian Tire and Walmart have the cheapest ebikes.